Assess Your Foot Health for Happy Feet

 1. Check the appearance of your feet and ankles.

-Look for things like swelling, discoloration of the skin or nails, blisters, excessive calluses, and changes to the shape of your foot.
+While sitting, look for things like swelling, discoloration of the skin or nails, blisters, and excessive calluses.
 Be sure to examine the soles of your feet and the space between the toes.
+While standing, look for changes in the shape of your foot and ankle.
 If something has changed or looks suspicious, it’s time to make an appointment with your foot and ankle orthopaedic surgeon.

 2. Assess the blood flow.